Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-\SubSection{Domain Adversarial Training for UDA} We first revisit the formulation of standard DANN~\cite{ganin2016domain}.
-The goal of domain adversarial training is to make feature representation $f(x)$ between domains indistinguishable so that the classifier learned from labeled source data can be transferred to target domain.
-This can be achieved through a domain discriminator $D:\mathbb{R}^{\ndim}\rightarrow [0,1]$ that tells whether the representations from two domains are still distinguishable, and $f$ is trained to fool $D$ while classifying the source data correctly.
-The learning objective is written as:
+\SubSection{Recap: Domain Adversarial Neural Network} Domain adversarial training~\cite{ganin2016domain} aims to adapt classifier learned from the labeled source domain to unlabeled target domain by making feature distributions of the two domains indistinguishable.
+This is achieved through a domain discriminator $D\,{:}\,\mathbb{R}^{\ndim}\,{\rightarrow}\,(0,1)$ that tells whether features from the two domains are still distinguishable.
+Then, $f$ is trained to confuse $D$ while classifying the source data correctly: